kinematic-lab/kinematic-lab/packages/nuxt/docs/nuxt/use-lab-mouse.md

 ## `useLabMouse` <!-- omit in toc -->

-Returns a reactive vector (See [`useLabVector`](https://github.com/kinematic-lab/kinematic-lab/tree/main/packages/nuxt/docs/core/use-lab-vector.md), which contains the mouse position.
+Returns a reactive vector (See [`useLabVector`](https://github.com/kinematic-lab/kinematic-lab/tree/main/packages/nuxt/docs/core/use-lab-vector.md), which contains the mouse position.<br />
+Note that the documentation for this module is not complete and may lack some information.

 <br />